 Republicans denounced the monarchial tendencies of extreme executive power posed by complete discretion to begin and end prosecutions.
 Congressman John Marshall argued the executive branch had the power to enter a nolle prosequi and that the court was powerless to review or deny its entry.
 In 1944, Congress definitively ended the debate regarding the federal nolle prosequi by codifying judicial oversight of the federal nolle prosequi under Rule 48 of the Federal Rules of Criminal Procedure.

 3. Modern Use of the Nolle Prosequi Generally

+[INSERT PARAGRAPH EXPLAINING RULE 48 BC YOU DON’T HAVE ANY MODERN FEDERAL INFOR HERE]

 The power to nolle prosequi implicates the power of state executive and judicial branches as well as state grand juries.
 State courts have a duty to protect defendants’ rights and provide orderly administration of criminal justice, which gives them the power to supervise all trials and court proceedings.
 Although the responsibilities and obligations of state grand juries vary, they often are tasked with assessing the propriety of criminal charges.
 See Susan W. Brenner, Faults, Fallacies, and the Future of Our Criminal Justice System: The Voice of the Community: A Case for Grand Jury Independence, 3 Va.
 J. Soc.
 Pol'y & l.
 67, 97 (1995) (stating variety of approaches states take regarding grand juries’ role).